darix/step-ca-formula/README.md

 You will need the `step` and `step-ca` binary.
 For openSUSE/SLE you can use the packages from `home:darix:apps`.

+## What can the formula do?

+1. setup a CA
+2. deploy ssl/ssh certs via a token and optionally enable the renewer services
+3. deploy ssl/ssh certs via pillars (no connection from the minion to the CA needed)
+4. restart affected services or even run custom commands after installing new certificates (for both renewer and salt only mode)

 ## Required salt master config:

 ```